 At 33 he was arguably past his best but he revitalised a Chelsea team struggling to find the net with a goal on his debut against Tottenham Hotspur.

-Adored by the Chelsea fans, the love affair ended at the end of the season after he helped them to win the 2000 FA Cup.
+Adored by the Blues fans, the love affair ended at the end of the season after he helped them to win the 2000 FA Cup.

 Pierluigi Casiraghi – Chelsea